eckardto/flexible/README.md

 ## API

 ### flexible(options)
-Returns a configured, ready to begin crawling on demand, crawler instance.
+Returns a configured, navigated and or with crawling started, crawler instance.

 ### new flexible.Crawler()
 Returns a new Crawler object; basic configuration.